Moss (video game): Gameplay

-Moss is an adventure game viewed from the first-person perspective using the VR (HTC Vive, Oculus Rift, Oculus Quest, PSVR) headset.
+Moss is an adventure game viewed from the third-person perspective using the VR (HTC Vive, Oculus Rift, Oculus Quest, PSVR) headset.
 The player is shown in the game as a masked face and orb.
-Unlike most games, Quill is aware of the player.
+Unlike most games, Quill is aware of the player (the Reader).
 The player controls Quill, navigating environments and battling enemies.
 The player also can manipulate the environment to navigate obstacles and solve puzzles.
 Quill communicates with the player through the use of American Sign Language (ASL) for puzzle hints and emotional responses.

 The player can change positions to have different perspectives of the world, leaning to see around buildings or standing up and getting an aerial view.
 There are collectible scrolls that only can be found by changing positions and exploring parts of the world that normally cannot be seen.

 On May 21, 2019, a free DLC with additional environments, challenges, storytelling, new puzzles, combat, and weaponry was released.